darahea/joule_extensibility/tutorials/products/step5/index.md

 joule deploy -c -n "products"
 ```

-4. Run the following command to open the standalone web client:
+3. Run the following command to open the standalone web client:
 ```bash
 joule launch "products"
 ```
-1. A Browser will open with the joule web client.
+4. A Browser will open with the joule web client.
 You can now test your assistant in the chat window.
-2. Type `Search for Notebooks` to trigger the failing API url
+5. Type `Search for Notebooks` to trigger the failing API url
-3. You should see the error message `An error occured when fetching products`
+6. You should see a dynamic error message indicating that an error occurred during fetching
-4. Revert the type and redeploy the assistant
+7. Revert the type and redeploy the assistant
-5. Type `Show HT-9999 product` to search for a product that does not exist
+8. Type `Show HT-9999 product` to search for a product that does not exist
-3. You should see the message `No products found`
+9. You should see a dynamic error message indicating that no product was found

 * [Back to Overview](../index.md)